emlearn/emlearn-micropython/README.md

 - Operates on standard `array.array` data structures
 - Models can be loaded at runtime from a file in disk/flash
 - Highly efficient.
 Inference times down to 100 microseconds, RAM usage <2 kB, FLASH usage <2 kB
-- Pre-built binaries available for most architectures.
+- Pre-built native modules available for most common architectures `xtensawin`.

 ## Examples